Gerard Vaughan (British politician)

 Sir Gerard Folliott Vaughan (11 June 1923 – 29 July 2003) was a British psychiatrist and politician, who reached ministerial rank during the Thatcher administration.
+He represented a series of constituencies in Reading from 1970 to 1997.

 Vaughan's political career ended after a battle with the Campaign for Nuclear Disarmament's Joan Ruddock over the government's grant to the Citizens Advice Bureau.
 He lost his government post and was no longer active in politics from that point on.

 Early life

 Gerard Folliott Vaughan was the son of a sugar planter, born and educated in what is now Mozambique.
 During the Second World War, his father joined the Royal Air Force as a pilot, and was killed.

 Medical career

 Vaughan studied medicine in London, attending the University of London, Guy's Hospital, and the Maudsley Hospital.
 He eventually became the consultant in charge of the Bloomfield Clinic at Guy's Hospital, serving in that role from 1958 to 1979.